dkruijs/squad_q-a_web_app/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Jupyter notebooks for EDA and analysis.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    ├── docker-compose.yml <- The docker confiuguration.
+Start all with `docker-compose up`.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
     │   │
-    |   ├── app           <- Code for the deployment web app
+    |   ├── app           <- Code for the deployment web app.
+    │   │   ├── serve     <- Backend code for serving the model, called by the api.
+    │   │   ├── website   <- HTML file for the web app.
+    │   │   ├── flask     <- Dockerfile for Flask.
+    │   │   ├── nginx     <- Dockerfile and configuration for nginx.
-    │   │   └── ...
+    │   │   └── api.py    <- Code for the API.
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── validate      <- Code for validating the model results.
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+<p><small>Project structure based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>